 noun (plural same or bêches-de-mer pronunc. same)

-- 1A large sea cucumber that is eaten as a delicacy in China and Japan.
+- 1A large sea cucumber which is eaten as a delicacy in China and Japan.
 Also called trepang.More example sentences

 - They made seasonal visits to northern Australia, probably from the late seventeenth century, to collect trepang (also known as bêche-de-mer, sea slug, or sea cucumber - reputedly an aphrodisiac), which they traded with the Chinese.